pop-os/docs/src/navigate-pop/launching-applications.md

 ### The Applications Menu

-The Application menu can be accessed from the Dock or by clicking `Applications` in the upper Right corner of the screen.
+The Application menu can be accessed from the Dock or by clicking `Applications` in the upper left corner of the screen.

 ![Launch Applications Menu](/images/locate-launch-applications/launch-applications-menus.png)